 Delany, Graves, and Murgia debated when and how to tell the already contracted authors there was a change in both ownership and management, and, with Edwards' help, released two letters in quick succession, the first from Edwards and the second from the new team.
 "I knew there would be questions.
 Authors are curious folks--we build our careers around two important words: What If?
 So we arranged to have two private online chats with authors, editors, and illustrators to introduce ourselves and field questions.
 I think that's one of the advantages small houses have: accessibility.
 You have the professionalism of a bigger house but the comfort of a cozy home.
 You can get to know everyone if you try."

 Why will LEAP BOOKS succeed?
-"Well, I can't give all our secrets away," Delany teases, "but I can tell you this: we have passionate team, a nice backlist, and a clear vision that includes pursuing opportunities in the market that have been traditionally overlooked or viewed as out of reach for small houses.
+"Well, I can't give all our secrets away," Delany teases, "but I can tell you this: we have a passionate team, a nice backlist, and a clear vision that includes pursuing opportunities in the market that have been traditionally overlooked or viewed as out of reach for small houses.
 Laurie gave us a great foundation to build our house on.
 We're forging ahead with SHINE's e-novellas, rebranding both our YA novel line SURGE, and our MG line, and occasionally opening submissions to unagented writers.
 We are focused on not only continuing to improve the quality of our books and better define our brand, but also we're aware that for authors to thrive and keep producing quality work they require proper care and feeding--we're like any other creative monsters.
 Each step along the way as we develop, we're LEAPing forward... together."